Humboldt Park is one of the most exciting neighborhoods in West Side Chicago, a thriving cultural center for Puerto Rican, Mexican,

-immigrants.
-The community is located just 5 miles from the Chicago Loop along a number of major roads, including
+and Eastern European immigrants.
+The community is located just 5 miles from the Chicago Loop along a number of major roads,

-and Humboldt Park Arts Festival.
-Colorful area galleries and theater groups provide a creative outlet for
+Ukranian Days Festival, and Humboldt Park Arts Festival.
+Colorful area galleries and theater groups provide a creative outlet

 provide a venue for musicians, visual artists, and educators, celebrating their immigrant heritage.

 Park is also a hidden gem filled with incredible restaurants.
 From classy wine bars to diners to gourmet eateries, the neighborhood

 offers something to satisfy every palate.
 With its variety of ethnic flavors, local dining is as eclectic as the residents

 Humboldt Park is a West Side Chicago neighborhood